Ball Brothers Glass Manufacturing Company

 Brief History

-Two brothers, Frank Clayton Ball and Edmund Burke Ball, after borrowing $200 dollars from their uncle George H. Ball, started up a small business in Buffalo, New York in 1880, operating under the firm name of the Wooden Jacket Can Company.
+Two brothers, Frank Clayton Ball and Edmund Burke Ball, after borrowing $200 from their uncle George H. Ball, started up a small business in Buffalo, New York in 1880, operating under the firm name of the Wooden Jacket Can Company.
 They made general tinware items including tin cans with wooden jackets that were used for shipping products such as paints, varnishes and oils.
 The cans ranged from one gallon to ten gallons in capacity.
 For a time they contracted with another company, a glassworks in Poughkeepsie, New York, to make glass inserts for their tin cans, but eventually they decided to make the inserts themselves, so they constructed a small glass factory in East Buffalo to produce them.

 ADVERTISEMENT